bacarbland/dev_interactive/README.md

 # dev_interactive
-The objective is to make easier the development and debugging for the  Google Code Jam's interactive problems.
+The objective is to make easier the development and debugging for the interactive competitive programming problems.
 If you have ever tried to solve an interactive problem, you should know that they are hard to debug.

 With these tool you can see the conversation between the two programs and output debug info without messing with the functionality of your solution.